devmentor416/dm-tools/README.md

 ## Contributors wanted

-I am open to help and learn from the community.
-Feel free to create a PR, reach out to me to discuss ideas, and help out with this project.
+Feel free to help improve this great tool, before you start please reach out to me to sync up work and make sure your efforts will be the most prodictive.

-If you have never done a commit before, have no idea what a PR is, do not worry.
-I am open to help first timers :)
+## Coding guideline

+Read the [coding guideline](https://github.com/devmentor416/devmentor/wiki/Coding-guideline) found in the wiki.

 ## Where to start

 Not sure where to get started.
 Here are two suggested starting points:

+1. Read the Coding guideline.
 1. Start by looking at open issues to fix.
 1. Look at [Launchpad](https://tree.taiga.io/project/rajinder-yadav-launchpad/kanban?kanban-status=1068326) project tasks for things to help out with.